-Further information is gathered through pupil questionnaires; highlighting strengths and achievement and any improvements, knowledge and skills that still need to be embedded.
+Further information is gathered through pupil questionnaires, highlighting strengths and achievements and any improvements, knowledge and skills that still need to be embedded.
 The children are keen to learn new skills and work hard to perfect those shown to them.

 Teachers make formative assessments against objectives and use this information to inform future lessons, ensuring children are supported and challenged appropriately.
 Children are given an assessment on their end-of-year reports, and this is shared with parents.

 Children in Foundation Stage are assessed within Expressive Arts and Design, Physical Development, Health and Self Care and Technology.
 Age-related expectation levels are reported to parents at the end of the reception year.